 Responsibilities to the Patient

-Responsibilities to Uphold the Standards of the Profession
+Responsibilities to the Profession

 Examples of Disruptive Behaviour

 As noted in the Terminology section of the policy, behaviour is considered disruptive when it interferes with a physician’s ability to collaborate, with the delivery of quality health care, or with the safety or perceived safety of others.

 The following list provides examples of a range of behaviours that may be disruptive:

 Rude, profane, disrespectful, insulting, demeaning, threatening, bullying, or abusive language, tone, innuendos, and behaviour;